devinekask/workflows/docs/git/collaboration/collab-01-github-push.md

 touch config
 ```

 And open it in the editor of your choice.
+(We are using `code` here, see [Launching VS Code from the command line](https://code.visualstudio.com/docs/setup/mac#_launching-from-the-command-line)

 ```bash
 code config